SMTG-Bham/galore/paper.md

 a distribution which is routinely calculated in _ab initio_ materials chemistry.
-When comparing the computed DOS with a PES measurement, it is often possible to identify general peak agreement simply by inverting the energy scale (i.e. replace a positive binding energy with a negative orbital energy), applying a little broadening, and shifting the energy scale to account for different energy references.
+When comparing the computed DOS with a PES measurement, it is often possible to identify general peak agreement simply by reversing the energy scale (i.e. replacing negative orbital energies with positive binding energies), applying a little broadening, and shifting the energy values to account for different references.
 This approach is taken in, e.g. @Veal2015 and @Savory2016.
 Broadening is generally applied by convolution with a Gaussian and/or Lorentzian function: intrinsic lifetime broadening causes a